SparksSkywere/servermanager/WIKI.md

 ### 7.1 Main Dashboard

-The main desktop dashboard (`Host/dashboard.py`) is a comprehensive Tkinter-based GUI that provides full server management capabilities.
+The main desktop dashboard (`Host/dashboard.py`) is a Tkinter-based GUI that provides full server management capabilities.
 It is approximately 5,200 lines of code and is the primary local management interface.

 **Launch:** Right-click the system tray icon and select "Open Server Dashboard", or run `Host/dashboard.py` directly.